Mlberry0205/Birds-Of-a-Feather/README.md

 ### [Deployed Project]

 ## Overview
+Birds of a Feather is an app that allows bird watching enthusiasts to explore the various sounds of the Bearded Bellbird.
+The user can search different countries to hear the calls of this bird from that region.

 ## Project Context
 I am a Mod 3 students in the Front-End Program at [Turing School of Software and Design](https://frontend.turing.edu/), which means we have been devs for 6 months!
 Birds of a Feather is my third React application.